ObjFW/ObjFW/README-WINDOWS.md

 --------------------------------------

-  Start the MinGW-w64 Win32 or Win64 Shell (depening on what version you want to build) and check out ObjFW:
+  Start the MinGW-w64 Win32 or Win64 Shell (depening on what version you want to build - do *not* use the MSYS2 Shell shortcut, but use the MinGW-w64 Win32 or Win64 Shell shortcut instead!) and check out ObjFW:

     $ git clone https://webkeks.org/git/objfw.git